survivejs/webpack-book/manuscript/appendices/05_troubleshooting.md

 There's another subtle loader related error.
 If a package matching to a loader name that does not implement the loader interface exists, webpack matches to that and gives a runtime error that says the package is not a loader.

-This mistake can be made by writing `loader: "eslint"` instead of `loader: "eslint-loader"`.
-If the loader doesn't exist at all, the `Module not found` error will be raised.
+If you write `loader: "eslint"` instead of `loader: "eslint-loader"`, you'll receive this error.
+If the package doesn't exist at all, then `Module not found` error will be raised.

 ## Module build failed: Unknown word